TedTschopp/tschopp.net/_posts/blog-posts/2007-08-17-sucks-to-be-me-from-blackberry-to-iphone-to-blackberry-again.md

 ---
 id: 463
-title: Sucks to be me&#8230; From Blackberry to iPhone to Blackberry Again
+title: Sucks to be me - From Blackberry to iPhone to Blackberry Again
 date: 2007-08-17T16:29:55+00:00
 author:
   name: Ted Tschopp